-Locals advised us to visit once it was dark outside, as this shows the city lights at their finest.
+We were advised to visit once it was dark outside, as this shows the city lights at their finest.
 My advice?
-Head up there a little before sundown and watched the city transform from day to night, right before your eyes.
+Head up there a little before sundown and watch the world transform from day to night, right before your eyes.

 A South-East Asian delight!
-Almost everyone we spoke to strongly advised that we visit this restaurant, though nobody could pinpoint exactly what the appeal was – so naturally, you have to try it out for yourself!
+Almost everyone we spoke to for dining recommendations strongly advised that we visit Chin Chin Melbourne, though nobody could pinpoint exactly what the unique appeal of this restaurant was.
+Naturally, we decided to see for ourselves.

-We got to the restaurant at around 6 pm and had a 30-minute wait before even getting through the threshold.
+We arrived at the restaurant at around 6 pm and had a 30-minute wait before even getting through the threshold.
 Fortunately, the weather held up – as waiting outside in the rain probably isn’t worth it.
-Upon entry, we were greeted by a very enthusiastic host who took our name and told us the wait would be around an hour.
+Upon entry, we were greeted by a very enthusiastic host who took our names and told us the wait would be around an hour.
 We were prepared for this, and so should you be if you intend on visiting – it’s extremely popular and you aren’t able to book a table in advance.

 Fortunately, they have considered the consumer and built a vibrant gogo bar downstairs for you to indulge in whilst you wait.
-We had such a nice time with our bottle of bubbly that we would have happily stayed in the bar a while longer.
+In fact, we had such a nice time downstairs with a bottle of bubbly that we would have happily stayed in the bar a while longer.
 The bar has a great atmosphere.
 It’s lively, but not hectic.
 Plus, there are plenty of seats.

 When the time does come to head up to your table, you will be presented with an impressive menu.
 The whole idea is to mix and match, the concept of the whole establishment is ‘social’.
 With this in mind, most of the dishes are designed for sharing, so dive on in and take your pick.
 I strongly suggest ordering the butter chicken, it is mouthwateringly divine and I’m craving it again even as I write this.